NethermindEth/starknet-staking-v2/README.md

 ./build/validator --config <path_to_config_file>
 ```

-The config file is `.json` which specify two types `provider` and `signer`.
+The config file is `.json` which specifies two types `provider` and `signer`.
 For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.0` or higher.
-For the `signer`, you can use our implementation provided in this program or one implemented by you.
+Those endpoints are used to listen information from the network.

+For the `signer`, you need to speicfy the `operationalAddress` and either a `privateKey` or external `url`.
+By specifing your `privateKey` the program will sign the transactions using it.
+If you specify an `url` the program is going to ask through that `url` for the transaction to be signed.
+The only transaction that requires signing are the **attest** transactions.
-Depending of the fields `signer` has set, it is stablished as either internal (provided by us) or external (provided by you).
-An internal signer requires the `operationalAddress` and `privateKey` values set while an external one requires the `operationalAddress` and `url` values set.
-The `url` should point to an *http* address through which this program and the external signer will communicate.
+Through the use of an `url` for external signing the program remains agnostic over the users private key.
+The `url` should point to an *http* address through which this program and the signer program will communicate.
+The way this communication happens is specified [here](#external_signer).

-A full config file looks like this:
+A full configuration file looks like this:

 ```json
 {